-I was driving down the road the other day and I saw a billboard that said something along the lines of “A $20.00 cab ride beats a $10,000 DWI.”
-This slogan rings true and as a Raleigh criminal defense attorney, I can tell you that the costs of a DWI are great and they continue for quite some time after the court process is over.
+I was driving down the road the other day, and I saw a billboard that said something along the lines of “A $20.00 cab ride beats a $10,000 DWI.”
+This slogan rings true, and as a Raleigh North Carolina criminal defense attorney, I can tell you that the costs of a DWI are great, and they continue for quite some time after the court process is over.

 The costs of a DWI start immediately after the arrest, the first being any bond that is required.
 This cost is usually very minimal compared to the others associated with a DWI.

-This privilege will allow you to drive the remaining 30 days of your civil revocation.
+This privilege will allow you to drive the remainder of the 30 days of your civil revocation.
 After the 30 days of your civil revocation have passed, you are eligible for license restoration from the court, but only after you pay another $100 to the court.

 What Happens 30 Days After a DWI Arrest?

-Once convicted, you will be ordered to take the substance abuse assessment unless you have already done so and complete the treatment.
-The treatment costs can vary because it is determined by the assessment, which takes into account your past drug offenses.
+Once convicted, you will be ordered to take the substance abuse assessment, unless you have already done so, and complete the treatment.
+The treatment costs can vary because the treatment is determined by the assessment, which takes into account your past drug offenses.
 The minimum someone would pay for their treatment would be between $150 to $200; however, someone could also have to pay significantly more than that if the assessment determines such.

-There is the mandatory $100 DWI fine added into the court costs, which are approximately $190.
-In addition to these mandatory costs, if you have a trial and your blood was drawn, there is the $600 lab fee and if the chemical analyst is subpoenaed to testify, it is another $600 fee tacked onto the bill of costs.
+There is the mandatory $100 DWI fine added to the court costs, which are approximately $190.
+In addition to these mandatory costs, if you have a trial and your blood was drawn, there is the $600 lab fee; and if the chemical analyst is subpoenaed to testify, it is another $600 fee tacked onto the bill of costs.

 Will You Lose Your License if You Have a DWI?

-Now at the same time all of these expenses are being thrown at you, you have to surrender your license for a minimum of one year.
-If you are eligible, you can get a limited driving privilege, but, yep you guessed it, that is another $100 fee due to the court.
+Now, at the same time that all of these expenses are being thrown at you, you have to surrender your driver’s license for a minimum of one year.
+If you are eligible, you can get limited driving privileges; but, yep, you guessed it, that is another $100 fee due to the court.
 If you are not eligible for a driving privilege, then I can’t imagine what you will have to pay someone to drive you back and forth to work or anywhere else you may need to go in the next year.

-The interlock is a costly device that is installed for around $150 and then there is the monthly monitoring fee that you pay every two months when you have to go in for an interlock checkup.
+The interlock is a costly device that is installed for around $150, and then there is the monitoring fee that you pay when you have to go in for an interlock checkup.

 Will a DWI Affect My Insurance Premiums?